 Your kids will love them, and your adult friends will think they’re totally luxe…

-- Chocolate macarons — For a quick and easy DIY idea, you can use Trader Joe’s macaron packs.
+Chocolate macarons — For a quick and easy DIY idea, you can use Trader Joe’s macaron packs.
 Find them in the freezer section.
 They’re seriously so good and so cheap!
 You can literally make dozens of these for under $20!
+However, we also have an easy guide on how to make macarons.

 How To Make DIY Ghost Macarons